ginettelafit/PowerAnalysisESM/README.md

 # PowerAnalysisESM

-## Shiny app to perform power analysis to select the number of individuals in ESM studies
+## Shiny app to perform power analysis to select the number of participants in ESM studies

 Download and run the shiny app: